 The chapel of Ascension is located some 400 meters north of the viewpoint.
 It is venerated since the 5th century.
 A large round church was built around an indented rock believed to bear the footprint of Jesus.
 This church was destroyed by the Persians in 614 CE, but re-built by the Crusaders, in the 12th century.
 Following the Crusaders’ expulsion from Jerusalem, the Muslims destroyed most of the church, yet preserved its central chapel by turning it into a mosque.
 This mosque is standing to this day.

-Visiting the Chapel of the Ascension
+Visiting the Chapel

 The Chapel of the Ascension is maintaned by a Muslim order (Waqf).
 It is open for visitors of all faiths, though the Muslims charge a small entry fee.
 Another mosque, near the entrance, commemorates a Muslim figure called Sit’ Raba’a al-Aduwiyyeh.
 By an earlier Christian tradition it is the tomb of Pelegia, a saint from the 5th Century.
 And by even en earlier Jewish tradition it is the tomb of the Biblical Prophetess Hulda.

 Did Jesus really ascend from the top of Mount of Olives?